 Lude Franke

-Professor of functional genomics.
 I studied biomedical sciences at Utrecht University, and started as a PhD student in 2002 at the University Medical Center Utrecht.
 I subsequently did a postdoc at QMUL (London) and started as assistant professor at the University Medical Centre Groningen.
 Since 2019 I am a full professor, working on the development and application of novel statistical algorithms to large scale genomics data.
 I am also a graphical designer.

 Monique van der Wijst